Avalanche & Ski/Snowboard Mountaineering Courses

-Group size: Individuals are welcome to register.
-Courses are capped at 8 participants.
+Group Size: Min 5-max 7.
+Individuals are welcome to register.

 Prerequisites: Participation in the Level 2 Avalanche courses requires previous Level 1 certification via a recognized avalanche course provider (or equivalent).
 Participation in any course requires a good command of the English language.

-Gear: We strongly recommend fat powder skis (minimum 100mm underfoot – the fatter the better!), and splitboards are required for snowboarders.
+Gear: We require fat powder skis (minimum 108-115mm+ underfoot…the fatter the better!) and splitboards for snowboarders.
+Trust us on this one.
+Kyrgyzstan’s bottomless continental snowpack is one of the most unique in the world – you must be able to float big turns, at speed.
 Participants must be prepared with essential touring and avalanche safety gear, as well as required personal mountaineering gear.

-Physical Requirements: Participants must be in good physical condition, and comfortable touring for long distances, carrying their own backcountry packs, and engaging in field-based lessons and scenarios.
-Ascents from the yurt range from 400-1000m in vertical gain, to maximum elevations of around 3,650m.
+Physical Requirements: Participants must be in good physical condition, and comfortable touring for long distances and carrying their own backcountry packs.
+Tours from the yurts will typically offer 400-1000m in vertical gain, to maximum elevations of around 3,600m.

-Get acquainted with the amazing terrain accessible from the Jalpak Tash Yurt:
+Get acquainted with the amazing terrain accessible from the Jalpak Tash Yurts:

-Village Stay: All courses begin with an overnight in a village home.
-The homestay experience includes an amazing traditional dinner, comfortable sleeping arrangements, and breakfast before we begin our tour to the yurt the next morning.
+Village Stay: All of our yurt-based courses begin with an overnight in our partner family’s home.
+The homestay experience includes an amazing traditional dinner, comfortable sleeping arrangements, and breakfast before we begin our tour to the yurts the next morning.